Lynching of Jesse Washington: Trial and lynching

-Residents had telephoned acquaintances to spread word of the lynching, allowing spectators to gather more quickly and in greater numbers than before the advent of telephones.
+Residents had telephoned acquaintances to spread the word of the lynching, allowing spectators to gather more quickly and in greater numbers than before the advent of telephones.
 Local media reported that "shouts of delight" were heard as Washington burned, although they noted that some attendees disapproved.
-The Waco Semi-Weekly Tribune maintained that a number of black Waco residents attended, a claim historian Grace Hale of the University of Virginia considers dubious.
+The Waco Semi-Weekly Tribune maintained that several black Waco residents attended, a claim historian Grace Hale of the University of Virginia considers dubious.
 Waco residents, who likely had no connection with the rural Fryer family, constituted most of the crowd.
 Some people from nearby rural communities traveled to the city before the trial to witness the events.
 As the lynching occurred at midday, children from local schools walked downtown to observe, some climbing into trees for a better view.
 Many parents approved of their children's attendance, hoping that the lynching would reinforce a belief in white supremacy.
 Some Texans saw participation in a lynching as a rite of passage for young white men.

 Aftermath

 Fred Gildersleeve, a Waco-based professional photographer, arrived at city hall shortly before the lynching, possibly at the mayor's request, and photographed the event.
 His photographs provide rare depictions of a lynching in progress, rather than typical lynching photography, which shows only dead victims.
 Gildersleeve's photographs include views of the crowd shot from a building and close images of Washington's body; some may have been taken by an assistant.
 Gildersleeve produced postcards featuring images of adolescents, some as young as twelve, gathered around Washington's body.
-The individuals in the photographs made no attempt to hide their identities.
+The individuals in the photographs did not attempt to hide their identities.
 Berg believes that their willingness to be photographed indicates that they knew that no one would be prosecuted for Washington's death.
-Although some Waco residents sent the cards to out-of-town relatives, several prominent local citizens persuaded Gildersleeve to stop selling them, fearing that the images would come to characterize the town.
+Although some Waco residents sent the cards to out-of-town relatives, several prominent local citizens persuaded Gildersleeve to stop selling them, fearing that the images would damage the town's reputation.